 What Mortgage Chatbots Actually Do

-These AI systems handle loan-related conversations through text or voice.
-They’re built to perform tasks that mortgage professionals typically handle.
-Banks deploy them across their website, mobile app, and messaging platforms like WhatsApp to create consistent customer interactions.
+AI systems handle loan-related conversations through text or voice.
+Built to perform tasks that mortgage professionals typically handle.
+Banks deploy them across websites, mobile apps, and messaging platforms such as WhatsApp to ensure consistent customer interactions.

-The technology falls under the broader umbrella of conversational banking, where financial institutions automate client communications.
+The technology falls under conversational banking, where financial institutions automate client communications.

 1. Document Collection

-Before chatbots, customers visited offices with stacks of paper documents that brokers manually digitized.
+Before chatbots: Customers visited offices with stacks of paper.
+Brokers manually digitized documents.
 Neither side found this efficient.

-Now banks pull information digitally through chatbots, connecting to data aggregators and third-party sources.
+Now: Banks pull information digitally through chatbots, connecting to data aggregators and third-party sources.
 Customers upload images, PDFs, and other formats directly.
-Lenders can track everything for compliance and auditing without handling physical paperwork.
+Lenders track everything for compliance and auditing without handling physical paperwork.

 2. Document Verification

-When something’s missing or doesn’t match up, the bot flags it immediately.
-This catches fraudulent applications early and tells applicants whether their documentation is complete.
-If everything checks out, the bot confirms the application is ready to process.
+When something’s missing or doesn’t match, the bot flags it immediately.
+Catches fraudulent applications early.
+Tells applicants whether documentation is complete.
+If everything checks out, confirm the application is ready to process.

 3. Mortgage Policy Recommendations